Rural tenancies

 Termination of the lease

-What are the conditions under which the lessor or farmer can terminate the lease?
+What are the conditions under which the lessor or farmer can terminate the rural lease?
 A proposed sale by the landlord is not one of these conditions.
 We tell you more in this 8th article on rural leases.

 Termination by the lessor champs